This post may contain affiliate links. Please read the disclosure policy to learn more.

 Gently peel cooled lace cookies from the baking parchment.

-On a clean sheet of parchment, pair each cookie with another of similar size (not unlike finding mates for your macarons!)
-Flip one of each pair so that the bottom side of the cookie is facing up.
+On a clean sheet of parchment, pair each cookie with another of similar size (not unlike finding mates for your French macarons!)
+Flip one of each pair so that the bottom side of the cookie faces upward.

-When ready to use, use a metal whisk to whisk your ganache to piping consistency.
-(It might take a bit of whisking to reach the desired thickness, but don’t worry–it will firm up eventually!)
-You want a ganache that is still fairly fluid, so that it flows easily from a piping bag, and will spread evenly when sandwiched between two cookies.
+With a metal whisk, whisk your ganache until thick, creamy, and easy to pipe.
+(It might take a bit of whisking to reach the desired consistency, but don’t worry–it will firm up eventually!)
+The ganache should remain fluid enough to flow easily from a piping bag, and spread evenly when sandwiched between two cookies.

-Transfer to a disposable piping bag.
-Pipe a generous dollop of chocolate ganache into the middle of each cookie.
+Scoop ganache into a disposable piping bag.
+Pipe a generous dollop into the middle of each cookie.
 Top with the second cookie and press down gently, allowing ganache to spread to the edges.

 Store sandwich cookies in an airtight container at room temperature for up to three days.
-These cookies also freeze well.
+Oatmeal lace cookies also freeze well.

 Notes